ItsLastDay/StackOverflow_Map/README.md

 tags using [t-SNE](https://lvdmaaten.github.io/tsne/)
 algorithm.

+Everything is written in Python 3.5 and C++.

 ## The problem
 Consider all tags from StackOverflow: `Java`, `C#`, `multiprocessing`, etc. Let's build a graph, where each vertex is a tag.
 Edges are represented by questions: each question connects